kashishajain/cyderes/README.md

 1. **Fetcher**: HTTP client with retry and fetches data from `https://jsonplaceholder.typicode.com/posts`.
 2. **Transformer**: Adds UTC timestamp `ingested_at` and static `source` field.
 3. **Storage**: Writes each transformed item into DynamoDB table `cyderes_api_logs`.
-4. **Containerization**: Dockerfile builds the Go binary; `docker-compose.yml` spins up the service.
+4. **Containerization**: `Dockerfile` OR `docker-compose.yml` spins up the service.
 5. **Testing**:

    * Unit tests for transformation logic.
-   * Unit tests for fetch_data using httptest
+   * Unit tests for fetch_data using httptest.
    * End to end Integration tests against DynamoDB Local via Docker.

 ## Storage Justification

-* **Amazon DynamoDB**: a fully managed NoSQL database optimized for high-throughput writes and key-value/JSON data.
+* **Amazon DynamoDB**: A fully managed NoSQL database optimized for high-throughput writes and key-value/JSON data.
 It auto-scales, has a free tier, and the AWS SDK for Go v2 provides seamless integration.
 It fits moderately structured logs with simple primary-key lookups.
 Trade-offs: cost can rise under heavy read/write loads, but our moderate volume keeps it economical.

 ---